 Some dwarfing rootstocks will restrict fruit tree growth to 1.5 metres, while other dwarf fruit trees may get as tall as five metres.
 It’s going to be difficult to pick the fruit from the top of your “dwarf” fruit tree if it’s five metres tall!

-It is important to know exactly which dwarfing rootstock you are getting, so that you know how big the fruit tree will get.
-Often this information is difficult to obtain from even your local nurseries.
-As a general rule, we advise against buying fruit trees from the large hardware chains.
+It is important to know exactly which dwarfing rootstock you are getting, so that you know how big the fruit tree will become.
+Often, this information is difficult to obtain from even your local nurseries.
+As a rule, we advise against buying fruit trees from the large hardware chains.
 They’re usually on rootstocks that are less than ideal and will mean that you’ll become a slave to their rampant growth habits.

 Instead, we encourage that you buy your fruit trees from other suppliers that will provide you with the details about the different rootstocks their trees are grafted onto.